 That said, if the per diem job was an identical job to something else you’re including on your résumé, and you’re needing to save some space, then I think it’s fair to leave it off!

 However you decide to present your information, a great way to summarize your achievements and your intentions is through a well-written cover letter.
-Click here to access my FREE Cover Letter Cheat Sheet with 10 pages of goodness including 3 fill-in-the-blank cover letter templates!
+Click here to grab my free Résumé & Cover Letter Starter Guide!